rsmith-nl/creoclean/README.rst

     You should probably *close all open files* in the directory *and* purge them from the Creo session *before* running this script on a directory!

 Start ``creoclean``, e.g. from a link on your desktop.
-It will like like as shown below.
+It will look like as shown below.

 .. image:: screenshot.png